NOAA-21: Cross-track Infrared Sounder (CrIS)

 The Cross-track Infrared Sounder (CrIS) instrument will be used to produce high-resolution, three-dimensional moisture, pressure, and temperature profiles.
-These profiles will help scientists to enhance weather forecasting models, and will be used in both short- and long-term weather forecasting.
+These profiles will help scientists to enhance weather forecasting models and will be used in both short- and long-term weather forecasting.
 They will help improve the understanding of regular climate phenomena such as El Niño and La Niña.
 This is a brand-new instrument with breakthrough performance.
 CrIS represents a significant enhancement over NOAA's legacy infrared sounder — High Resolution Infrared Radiation Sounder (HIRS) and is meant to be a counterpart to the Infrared Atmospheric Sounding Interferometer (IASI).

 Ozone Mapping and Profiler Suite (OMPS)

-The Ozone Mapping and Profiler Suite (OMPS) is a suite of three hyperspectral instruments that is extending the 25-plus year total-ozone and ozone-profile records.
+The Ozone Mapping and Profiler Suite (OMPS) is a suite of three hyperspectral instruments that are extending the 25-plus year total-ozone and ozone-profile records.
 Ozone-assessment researchers and policy makers use these records to track the health of the ozone layer.
 Better testing and monitoring of the complex chemistry involved in ozone destruction near the troposphere is made possible by the improved vertical resolution of OMPS data products.
 OMPS products, when used with cloud predictions, also produce better ultraviolet index forecasts.
-OMPS carries on a long tradition of space borne measurements of ozone beginning in 1970 with the Nimbus 4 satellite and continuing with the Solar Backscatter Ultraviolet (SBUV and SBUV/2), Total Ozone Mapping Spectrometer (TOMS) and Ozone Monitoring Instrument (OMI) instruments on various NASA, NOAA, and international satellites.
+OMPS carries on a long tradition of space-borne measurements of ozone beginning in 1970 with the Nimbus 4 satellite and continuing with the Solar Backscatter Ultraviolet (SBUV and SBUV/2), Total Ozone Mapping Spectrometer (TOMS) and Ozone Monitoring Instrument (OMI) instruments on various NASA, NOAA, and international satellites.
 Over the more than 30-year period in which these instruments have been operating, they have provided a very detailed and important long-term record of the global distribution of ozone.